Table of Contents

 Contemporary Migration Crises and Routes

-According to IOM's Missing Migrants Project, thousands have died attempting these crossings, highlighting the humanitarian dimension of modern Mediterranean migration.
+According to the International Organization for Migration’s Missing Migrants Project, thousands have perished attempting these crossings, highlighting the urgent humanitarian dimension of Mediterranean migration and the need for coordinated international responses.

 Demographic and Cultural Transformations